-A typical modern long-battery-life laptop can operate comfortably on 30W or so, up to maybe twice that on heavy load with all the bells and whistles blasting!
-My aim here is to have a machine that I can tune even further, possibly 20W or less absolute minimum base load to support all services, getting the applications to be able to run on less juice when on battery power (eg when the sun isn't actually out and the batteries are not fully charged, when running on solar PV).
+A typical modern long-battery-life laptop can operate comfortably on 30W or so.
+Up to maybe twice that on heavy load with all the bells and whistles blasting!
+My aim here is to have a machine that I can tune even further.
+Possibly 20W or less absolute minimum base load to support all services, getting the applications to be able to run on less juice when on battery power.
+For when the sun is not actually out and the batteries are not fully charged, when running on solar PV.

 The always-on server applications that I need to run 24x7 include:

-All my applications would run on almost any modern laptop operating system, eg Mac OS X, Linux, Solaris, Windows XP, though I don't trust Windows from a security or stability point of view after long experience, and all my existing servers are Linux or Solaris, ie a UNIX variant, and they can run for months without intervention from me.
-UNIX also has the ability to plug in power-management software reasonably easily, though in practice Linux probably has the biggest tech-savvy power-wise laptop user base!
+All my applications would run on almost any modern laptop operating system, eg Mac OS X, Linux, Solaris, Windows XP.
+I don't trust Windows from a security or stability point of view after long experience.
+All my existing servers are Linux or Solaris, ie a UNIX variant, and they can run for months without intervention from me.
+UNIX also has the ability to plug in power-management software reasonably easily.
+Though in practice Linux probably has the biggest tech-savvy power-wise laptop user base!

-Linux comes with some tools such as laptop-mode these days, and on a moderately-efficient laptop with the screen off and disc activity minimised (or some FLASH/NVRAM cache) to allow spin-down, 25W or less base load from 12V DC seems entirely attainable.
+Linux comes with some tools such as laptop-mode these days.
+On a moderately-efficient laptop with the screen off, and disc activity minimised (or some FLASH/NVRAM cache) to allow spin-down, 25W or less base load from 12V DC seems entirely attainable.
 An SMTP mail server fending off 10s of thousands of SPAMs per day, and HTTP Web servers handling lots of requests, will both at least likely need their logging minimised or batched for example.

-There exist reasonably efficient and cheap 12V DC automotive/car laptop power adaptors that I can use to power the laptop from my 12V DC solar PV system when I have adequate power available.
+There exist reasonably efficient and cheap 12V DC automotive/car laptop power adapters that I can use to power the laptop from my 12V DC solar PV system when I have adequate power available.

 Here are some of the techniques that I may use to try to minimise power consumption: